French Style Général Mirror

 Versailles Family Line

-The family line Versailles takes its name by one of the most famous palace in the world.
+The Versailles family line takes its name from one of the most famous palaces in the world.
 In this well known place kings and queens of France used to live magnificently.
-Arte Veneziana decided to name one of its mirror family line Versailles.
-This group has a typical french royal allure with hand bevelling and rich engravings.
+Arte Veneziana decided to name one of its mirror family lines Versailles.
+This group has a typical french royal allure.

 An ancient engraving manufacturing process which still remains entirely handmade as per Venetian traditions.